Prediction Methodology

 Outlier Review

-Where the rain fields look suspect
+Where the rain fields were repaired or still look suspect

 Next Steps